 HVAC stands for “heating, ventilation, and air conditioning.”
 An HVAC system in West Babylon, NY is responsible for providing comfortable indoor temperatures year-round.
 The system keeps things cool inside in the summer months by circulating fresh air and blowing out hot air.
 In the winter, it reverses the process to keep things warm.

 An HVAC system is designed to give you control over the temperature inside your home.
 So you can make your indoor space comfortable all year round.
 Somehow, it makes your home a cozy place to stay.

 An HVAC unit comprises various parts, each of which plays a vital role in keeping your home comfortable.
 Some of the most critical features of an HVAC unit include:

 Thermostat: The thermostat is responsible for controlling the temperature in your home.
 It does this by regulating the amount of heat or air conditioning delivered to each room.
 It’s like the brain of your comfort system.

 Return and Supply Registers: Have you seen something in your ceiling, wall, or floor rectangular in shape.
 That’s likely the return and supply registers.
 These registers control the flow of air into and out of your home.
 They help to ensure that the air is distributed evenly throughout your house.

 Blower: The blower moves the air around inside the HVAC unit, helping it to circulate more efficiently.

 Ductwork: Ductwork is a system of pipes and tubes used to deliver heated or cooled air to each room in your home.
-But not all HVAC systems in Babylon, NY need this component to function.
+But not all HVAC systems in West Babylon, NY need this component to function.

 Condenser Coils: These coils help remove heat from the air, making it cooler.